 If you came to my house I could show you free-standing wardrobes I’ve made with full frame and panel backs, or hand-carved cabinet details that offer a steady background whisper of beauty.
-Then there’s the ongoing traditional stoneworking projects I do that keep an almost dead building tradition alive.
+Then there’s the ongoing traditional stoneworking projects I do that keep an almost dead building tradition alive in a tiny way.
 My clothesline post looks like a timber frame from an 18th century barn.
-Pursuing outrageous craftsmanship is impractical, time consuming and expensive, but it’s needed more than ever these days because the growing alternative is so poor.
+Pursuing outrageous craftsmanship is impractical, time consuming and expensive, but it’s needed more than ever these days because the growing alternative is so depressing.

-In 1992 I wrote my first Toolbox column in Canadian Home Workshop magazine, and it was my privilege to share what I know with loyal readers in each of the 150 issues I contributed to over the years.
+In 1992 I wrote my first Toolbox column in Canadian Home Workshop magazine, and it was my privilege to share what I know with loyal readers in each of the 150 issues I contributed to over the years before the magazine ceased publication.
 Every column was a hands-on invitation to develop a particular skill, idea or approach to bring a little more craftsmanship and beauty into the world.
+I’m sad to see this magazine gone, a victim of the internet and it’s way of making traditional publishing unprofitable.
 Passing on the passion and vision to others is the last and most important part of legacy craftsmanship, but you need to have passion to pass on.
 And you might be surprised that one particular song always recharges me in this way.

 Look up a singer and songwriter named Jason Castro, and listen to his version of Somewhere Over the Rainbow.
 The world this song points to is the same ideal world that I hope my woodworking, my craftsmanship and my life aims at.
-I don’t know for sure if Mr. Lee felt the same way, but I suspect he did.
+I don’t know for sure if Mr. Lee felt the same way about rainbows and better versions of the world we live in, but I suspect he did.
 How about you?
+Let me know.